 Currently, there are over 250 different cultivars of fragrant hostas available at a rough estimate.
 It’s difficult to say how many there really are, but you’re spoiled for choice.

 If you’re like me, you can mix and match colors and hues with different fragrances to create a paradise for any pollinators around your yard or garden.
 To learn more visit our article Fragrant Hostas Stunning Beauty for Your Garden.
 A few types of fragrant hostas include:

 Hosta Flower Scapes

-Better known as flower spikes, these are the parts of the hosta that grow up from the middle of the plant and form the flowers.
-They do add height to your landscape, but they can also distract from the pretty hosta foliage, depending on which side of the debate you fall on.
+Better known as flower spikes or stalks, these are the parts of the hosta that grow up from the middle of the plant and form the flowers.
+They add height to your landscape, but they can also distract from the pretty hosta foliage, depending on which side of the debate you fall on.

-The flower scapes do draw some of your plant’s energy away from the foliage, but they can produce larger and fragrant blooms.
-There are a few different flower scapes to consider when you’re picking out your hosta flowers.
+The flower scapes draw some of your plant’s energy away from the foliage, but they can produce larger and fragrant blooms.

 What Creatures Do Hosta Flowers Attract?